Max Altitude

 Revive yourself by having lunch.
 Enjoy the blissful evening by the side of the Bhagirathi river, you can also take an acclimatization walk to explore the area.
 To make the day more adventurous you will be spending the night in tents.
 Of course, besides the flowing river, between the mountain peaks, under the pine trees…!!!

 The name Bhojwasa came from Bhopatra trees or the Birch trees, which are in abundance there.
 This is the widest part of the valley serving you the first view of Mount Shivling.
-You will find an ashram, police post, and a rest house, also some igloo-like houses.
+You will find an ashram, police post, and a rest house, as well as some igloo-like houses.
 You can opt to stay in those houses but that requires permission.

 Chill around in the noon after having lunch at the campsite.
 You can capture the splendid camping area, or you can walk 300 m above the Bhojwasa campsite from where you can get a striking view of the valley.
 Spend the cozy cold night in the tents.